 NCI CCT K Awards Evaluation

 NCI’s career development (K) awards program provides support for early-career scientists and clinicians to develop independent careers in cancer research.
-A recent evaluation of the K awards program administered by NCI’s Center for Cancer Training tracked participants’ subsequent outcomes and demonstrated the program had a positive influence on their research careers.
+A recent evaluation of the K awards program administered by NCI’s Center for Cancer Training tracked participants’subsequent outcomes and demonstrated that the program had a positive influence on their research careers.
 Outcomes included subsequent grant funding, publication activity, service on Federal advisory committees, and membership in scientifically-oriented professional societies, among other measures.